zeusdeux/screenie/Readme.md

   Only application when no selector is provided.
 - `omitBackground` (_optional_) - hides default white background and allows capturing screenshots with transparency

+#### Note

+For large viewport width and height, chrome-aws-lambda and puppeteer-core fail and throw.

 ## Example